cylc/cylc-doc/src/glossary.rst

       * :ref:`Cylc tutorial <tutorial-integer-cycling>`

    datetime cycling
-      A datetime cycling is the default for a :term:`cyclijng workflow<cycling>`.
+      A datetime cycling is the default for a :term:`cycling workflow<cycling>`.
       When using datetime cycling :term:`cycle points<cycle point>` will be :term:`ISO8601 datetimes <ISO8601 datetime>` e.g. ``2000-01-01T00:00Z``
       and ISO8601 :term:`recurrences<recurrence>` can be used e.g. ``P3D``